aws/aws-cdk-rfcs/text/stateful-resources-one-pager.md

 2. With data loss, its better to ask for permission than ask for forgiveness.

 As mentioned before, we should provide an experience similar to the one we have with respect to security posture changes.
-When deploying or destroying an application causes the removal of stateful resources, the user will, by default, see:
+We propose that when deploying or destroying a stack, in case it causes the removal of stateful resources, the user will see:

 ```console
 The following stateful resources will be removed: